Constraining the dipole moments of the top quark

 The bounds can be expressed in terms of the gauge-invariant basis of Eq.~(\ref{eq:Lgauge}).
 The minimum scale for new physics contributing to the gluonic dipole moments has to be

 where we have separated the minimum scale for real and imaginary contributions.

-Let us now consider the prospects of probing a CEDM at the LHC as small as required by the indirect bound~(\ref{eq:ind}).
-In~\cite{Gupta:2009wu}, it was estimated that a $5\sigma$ detection for a value of $\tilde d_{t} m_{t} =0.05$ requires $10\,\rm fb^{-1}$.
-We see that we would therefore need at least ${\cal O}(1\,{\rm ab^{-1}})$ luminosity to detect CP violation at $5\sigma$ from a top CEDM.
-This is likely beyond current LHC capabilities, unless further collider studies can improve the reach.
+Let us now consider the prospects of probing a CEDM at the LHC as small as required by the indirect bound~(\ref{eq:ind}) in absence of large cancellations.
+In~\cite{Gupta:2009wu}, it was estimated that a $5\sigma$ detection for a value of $\tilde d_{t} m_{t} =0.05$ would require $10\,\rm fb^{-1}$ at $14$~TeV.
+We see that one would therefore need at least ${\cal O}(1\,{\rm ab^{-1}})$ luminosity to detect CP violation at $5\sigma$ from a top CEDM.
+This is likely beyond current LHC capabilities, unless further collider studies can improve the reach (c.f.~\cite{SLHC}).